workos/authkit-remix/README.md

 For non-standard environments (like Deno or Edge functions), you can provide a custom environment variable source:

+> [!Warning]
+>
+>While this library includes support for custom environment sources that could theoretically work in non-Node.js runtimes like Deno or Edge functions, this functionality has not been extensively tested (yet).
+If you're planning to use AuthKit in these environments, you may encounter unexpected issues.
+We welcome feedback and contributions from users who test in these environments.

 ```typescript
 import { configure } from '@workos-inc/authkit-remix';